linkleocorde/eapp/README.md

     - Stories missing children might not be an issue

 ## Findings
-- No API field for Estimated Points.
+- No API field for Estimated Points or Swag.
+- Per April, Owner is not tracked nor is it consistent when it is.